Georgy Zhukov

-Born to a poor peasant family from central Russia, Zhukov was conscripted into the Imperial Russian Army and fought in World War I. He served in the Red Army during the Russian Civil War.
-Gradually rising through the ranks, by 1939 Zhukov had been given command of an army group and won a decisive battle over Japanese forces at Khalkhin Gol, for which he won the first of his four Hero of the Soviet Union awards.
-In February 1941, Zhukov was appointed as chief of the Red Army's General Staff.
+Born to a poor peasant family near Moscow, Zhukov was conscripted into the Imperial Russian Army and fought in World War I. He served in the Red Army during the Russian Civil War, after which he quickly rose through the ranks.
+In summer 1939, Zhukov commanded a Soviet army group to a decisive victory over Japanese forces at the Battles of Khalkhin Gol, for which he won the first of his four Hero of the Soviet Union awards, and in 1940 he commanded the Soviet invasion of Bessarabia and Northern Bukovina in Romania.
+In February 1941, Stalin appointed Zhukov as chief of the General Staff of the Red Army.

-Following the German invasion of the Soviet Union, Zhukov lost his position as chief of the general staff.
-Subsequently, he organized the defense of Leningrad, Moscow, and Stalingrad.
-He participated in planning several major offensives, including the Battle of Kursk, and Operation Bagration.
-In 1945, Zhukov commanded the 1st Belorussian Front; he took part in the Vistula–Oder Offensive, and the Battle of Berlin, which resulted in the defeat of Nazi Germany, and the end of the war in Europe.
-In recognition of Zhukov's role in the war, he was chosen to accept the German Instrument of Surrender, and inspect the Moscow Victory Parade of 1945.
+Following the German invasion of the Soviet Union in June 1941, Zhukov lost his post as chief of staff after disagreeing with Stalin over the defense of Kiev.
+Zhukov, often in collaboration with Aleksandr Vasilevsky, was subsequently involved in the Soviet actions at Leningrad, Moscow, Stalingrad, and Kursk.
+He held the title of deputy commander-in-chief of the armed forces from August 1942, and was promoted to Marshal of the Soviet Union in January 1943.
+He participated in the planning of Operation Bagration in 1944, and in 1945 commanded the 1st Belorussian Front as it led the Vistula–Oder Offensive into Germany, where he oversaw the Soviet victory at the Battle of Berlin.
+In recognition of Zhukov's key role in the war, he was chosen to accept the German Instrument of Surrender and to inspect the 1945 Moscow Victory Parade.
+He also served as the first military governor of the Soviet occupation zone in Germany from 1945 to 1946.

-After the war, Zhukov's success and popularity caused Joseph Stalin to see him as a potential threat.
+After the war, Zhukov's popularity caused Stalin to see him as a potential threat.
 Stalin stripped him of his positions and relegated him to military commands of little strategic significance.
-After Stalin's death in 1953, Zhukov supported Nikita Khrushchev's bid for Soviet leadership.
-In 1955, he was appointed as Defence Minister and made a member of the Presidium.
+After Stalin's death in 1953, Zhukov supported Nikita Khrushchev's bid for leadership, and in 1955, he was appointed Defence Minister and made a member of the Presidium.
 In 1957, Zhukov lost favour again and was forced to retire.
-He never returned to a position of influence, and died in 1974.
+He never returned to a top post, and died in 1974.
+Zhukov is remembered as one of the greatest Russian and Soviet military leaders of all time, along with Alexander Suvorov, Mikhail Barclay de Tolly, and Mikhail Kutuzov.